Why Are My Honey Bees On The Ground?

 Fixing My Beekeeper Mistake

+Now what to do?
+Both of the colonies were rather small.
 A weak hive – only a handful of bees, stands little chance anyway and could certainly not protect a full sized box.
-They really don’t have enough population for a 5 frame nuc sized box.

-The number of workers with this queen may not be enough to sustain her and develop into a full colony and I do not have any spare workers to add to them.
+They really don’t have enough population for a even 5 frame nuc sized box.
+The number of workers with this queen may not be enough to sustain her and I do not have any spare workers to add to them.

-However, it is always a good thing to have an extra queen around maybe I can save her for a while.
+However, it is always a good thing to have an extra queen around-maybe I can save her for a while.

 Using a Mini Mating Nuc